 We have wide views south, east and west.
 The sky is big and the clouds, stars, and colours are a picture in themselves.
 They change with the seasons, weather, and time of day.

 One of the good things about being a smallholder is that you are out and about to catch views like these, sometimes they are only fleeting.
 I call this a perk of the job, one of those moments when you stop and enjoy what is unfolding before your eyes.
 If I am lucky I have the camera with me .

 Photographic opportunities are endless on our smallholding.
-See our flickr pages for lots more pictures.
+See our flickr pages and Pinterest boards for lots more pictures.

 Things To Do